Ruubarb/CS50_Notes/Week 5 - Data Structures/PSet5/speller/spellerNotes.md

 ## In Depth Explanation

 ### Linked List and Nodes
-It looks like the main data structure in this problem is the linked list.
+This problem's main data structure is the linked list.
 Either the linked list will be accessed by a hash table or a trie, it's up to the programmer.
 And each linked list, as with all linked lists, will contain nodes.
 My [previous notes](https://github.com/00SaadChaudhry/CS50_Notes/blob/master/Week%205%20-%20Data%20Structures/inDepthNotes.md#singly-linked-lists) go into detail about linked lists.
 This section will be more general and show syntax.

+**Creating a node**

 	typedef struct node
 	{